nemosminer/NemosMiner/README.md

 running multiple cards its recommend to increase Virtual Memory 32gb-64gb is optimal

-this is a free project feel free to donate be much appreciated: 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE
+thankyou to aaronsace for devoloping and maintaining "MultiPoolMiner" this is a free project feel free to donate be much appreciated:

-Best Regards
+aaronsace = 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH

-Nemo
+nemo = 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE